• New series of affordable art launched Mar 15

 "I seek to keep my eyes wide open to the endless complexity of colour and light and shine it into people's lives".

 Brian uses soft pastels for the the primal feeling of applying and mixing pigment with his fingers directly onto a surface.
-Brian also likes surprising people's concept of pastels (mostly they've only seen them being used for courtroom depictions of villains or by pavement artists).
+Brian also likes surprising people's concept of pastels (mostly they've only seen them being used for courtroom depictions of villains).

 He is largely self-taught, and has been drawing and painting for ten years.
-His favourite subjects are portraits and mountains.
+His favourite subjects are portraits, mountains and urban life.

 Brian has lived and worked in Birmingham for 40 years: his professional and academic life was in science and technology.